Bandwidth/examples/php/README.md

 # Bandwidth PHP

-Example projects written in PHP using Bandwidth's APIs.
+Example projects written in PHP using Bandwidth's APIs and SDKs.